kghamilton89/guerra-civil-espanola/README.md

-# guerra-civil-espanola
+# Guerra Civil Española

-Hearts of Iron IV Spanish Civil War Mod
+Full overhaul of Spain to improve gameplay and historical accuracy during the Spanish Civil War.
+Raise an issue to notify about bugs.